-To access the control panel components, remove the remove the two thumbs screws at the top and bottom of the control panel and slide the control panel out (see 1ST picture).
-A wiring diagram for the oven is located on the side of the control panel assembly When the control panel is slid out, all power to the control panel is cut off by a shut down switch that is located directly inside the opening and below the control panel (see 2ND picture).
+To access the control panel components, remove the screw at the top of the control panel and pull the top of the control panel out and down (see drawing below).
+A wiring diagram for the oven is located on the side of the control panel assembly.
+When the control panel is folded down, all power to the control panel is cut off by a shut down switch that is located directly behind and below the control panel.
 To re-energize the controls for troubleshooting, pull the white plunger on the shut down switch up.